qpdf/qpdf/README-maintainer.md

 * Tag the branch with `vcpkg-cache-v1` and push the tag.
 * Create a release from the tag.

+### Manual Override

+Sometimes it may be necessary to update the vcpkg cache from something that's not yet on main in order to make a PR build and avoid a failure on main when it merges.
+In that case, it works to push to a branch called `vcpkg-release` in the main qpdf org and build the vcpkg action with manual dispatch from that branch.
+If you are testing modifications to vcpkg on a fork, you can use this same technique to update the release in your fork; other changes will be required to your build to test it, but this prevents you from having to push to main on your fork.

 ### Ongoing Maintenance

 * Weekly, the .github/workflows/vcpkg.yml workflow updates external libraries and pushes a new